Shaggy Mane Mushrooms: What They Are and Where to Find Them

 Shaggy mane mushrooms (Coprinus comatus) are an edible mushroom species common in North America.
 Also known as Lawyer’s Wig mushrooms, they have tall and rounded caps and are covered with lacy scales that curve up from the sides.

 Shaggy Mane mushrooms are part of the ink cap species of mushrooms.
-They are delicious when harvested properly, and are considered to be quite safe to forage, with only a couple of troublesome look-alikes.
+They are delicious when harvested properly and considered quite safe to forage, with only a few troublesome look-alikes.
 We remind you to be sure to run your mushroom finds past an experienced forager before eating them.

 What Do Shaggy Mane Mushrooms Look Like

 The Shaggy Mane mushroom is one of the easier mushrooms to identify.
 It has a distinct look, so is a great starter mushroom for beginner foragers.

 Shaggy mane mushrooms grow out of the ground — never out of trees or wood — and look like little white pellets when first sprouting up.
 As they grow older, they form a long, rounded point cap and a long stem and take on a tall, scruffy appearance.
 As the shaggy mane of the cap continues to grow, the stem remains smooth and hollow.
 White to almost tannish in color, the stem has a partial veil on the mid-low area and tapers slightly at the top, becoming thinner as it gets closer to the cap.